Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Algorithm development

 where $\{\alpha_{d}\geq 0\}_{d=1}^{D}$ are constant weights.
 This rule is a direct extension of LAG to the stochastic settings.
-Unfortunately, \eqref{lag} is ineffective due to the non-diminishing variance of the stochastic gradients (i.e., $\Delta_{m}^{t}$ has almost never been small).
-Our SASG method takes advantage of the adaptive selection rule of LASG \cite{chen2020lasg}, formulated as
+Unfortunately, \eqref{lag} is ineffective due to the non-diminishing variance of the stochastic gradients \eqref{delta}.
+Specifically, the variance introduced by the randomly selected samples $\xi_{m}^{t}$ and $\xi_{m}^{t-\tau_{m}^{t}}$ across two iterations makes the value of $\Delta_{m}^{t}$ almost never small, rendering criterion \eqref{lag} less effective.
+Our SASG method takes advantage of the adaptive selection rule from LASG \cite{chen2020lasg}, formulated as

 This condition is evaluated on the same data $\xi_{m}^{t}$ at two different iterations $t$ and $t-\tau_{m}^{t}$.
-We will give a new insight to show that the criterion is applicable.
-According to the Lipschitz continuous property of $\nabla f_{m}$, we have
+In the following, we provide a novel insight to demonstrate the suitability of the criterion for our method.
+According to the Lipschitz continuous property of the function $\nabla f_{m}$, we have

 where $L_{m}$ is the Lipschitz constant.
-As the iterative sequence $\{\omega^{t}\}_{t=0,1,\ldots}$ converges, the right-hand side of \eqref{lipachitz} diminishes, and thus the left-hand side of \eqref{condition} diminishes, which eliminates the inherent variance caused by stochastic data $ \xi_{m}^{t}$ and $\xi_{m}^{t-\tau_{m}^{t}}$.
+As the iterative sequence $\{\omega^{t}\}_{t=0,1,\ldots}$ converges, the right-hand side of \eqref{lipachitz} diminishes, and thus the left-hand side of \eqref{condition} diminishes, which eliminates the inherent variance caused by stochastic data $\xi_{m}^{t}$ and $\xi_{m}^{t-\tau_{m}^{t}}$.
+Additionally, this insight contributes to the determination of the threshold hyper-parameters in criterion \eqref{condition}.

-At each training iteration $t$, selection rule \eqref{condition} will divide the set of worker $\mathcal{M}$ into two disjoint sets, $\mathcal{M}^{t}$ and $\mathcal{M}_{c}^{t}$.
-The parameter server only needs to receive the new gradient information from $\mathcal{M}^{t}$ and reuse the outdated gradients (stored on the server-side) from $\mathcal{M}_{c}^{t}$, which scale down the per-iteration communication rounds from $M$ to $|\mathcal{M}^{t}|$.
-After the adaptive selection procedure, selected workers will send the sparse information derived by the top-$k$ operator to the parameter server, which reduces the communication bits and the memory overhead on the server-side.
-However, the biased nature of the top-$k$ operator breaks the algorithmic convergence, which makes challenge 2 more severe.
+At each training iteration $t$, selection rule \eqref{condition} divides the worker set $\mathcal{M}$ into two disjoint sets, $\mathcal{M}^{t}$ and $\mathcal{M}_{c}^{t}$.
+The parameter server only needs to receive the new gradient data from $\mathcal{M}^{t}$ and reuse outdated gradients (stored on the server side) from $\mathcal{M}_{c}^{t}$, which scale down the per-iteration communication rounds from $M$ to $|\mathcal{M}^{t}|$.
+After the adaptive selection procedure, selected workers transmit the sparse information derived by the top-$k$ operator to the parameter server, which reduces the communication bits and the memory overhead on the server side.
+However, the biased nature of the top-$k$ operator disrupts algorithmic convergence, intensifying challenge two.